 Nature of the work

-Clinical immunologists in the UK undertake a range of clinical and laboratory duties, but their core activities are in the clinical management of patients.
+Clinical immunologists in the UK undertake a range of clinical and laboratory duties.
 Their clinical work is largely outpatient based and involves:

 - primary immunodeficiency (diseases where part of the immune system is missing or doesn’t function properly)